Creative Up to 4 Times More Important than Media Plan

 exercise with and without exposure to the creative.

-***Media Plan includes variables such as GRPs, wearout and continuity/flighting
+***Media Plan includes variables such as GRPs, wearout and continuity/flighting of airing.

 “Through our copy-testing measurement, we are able to quantify the quality of a campaign and show a 0.90 correlation between ARS Persuasion Scores [see definition at bottom] and changes in brand sales.
 Based on our years of research in this space, we’ve determined that the quality of the creative is four times more important than the characteristics of the media plan in generating sales,” said Jeff Cox, executive vice president of Comscore ARS.
 “In fact, creative is the single most important factor and accounts for over half the changes in a brand’s sales over time.
 Getting the creative right is absolutely essential, and yet its importance so often gets minimized in the process of developing an ad campaign.
 Now is the time for advertisers using digital, as well as more traditional media, to get serious about optimizing their creative on the front end so they don’t get a rude awakening when the ads don’t work and they are left wondering what went wrong.”